w3reality/es6-esm-boilerplate/README.rst

 .. code::

+   # git clone and cd to this repo, then
    $ npm install  # set up build tools
    $ npm run build  # get ES module output in lib/ by Babel